Brittany is an avid "The Sims" fan and has been playing and modding the games since the first "The Sims" title was released in 2000!

 If you'd like to have a Girl Scouts club instead, you totally can.
-Use the same club ideas above, and make your own uniform from the game's clothing, or download this cute Girl Scouts uniform by josiesimblr.
+Use the same club ideas above, and make your own uniform from the game's clothing!

 Another fun idea is to make a choir club!
-If you have the City Living expansion pack, you'll have access to the new Singing Skill.
+If you have The Sims 4: City Living expansion pack, you'll have access to the Singing Skill.
 Why not gather some Sims together and create a “choir” for them to sing together in?

 You can even have a club requirement be that all Sims have a singing skill (or creative skill for kids) of 2+ or higher, before you allow them to join.

-One of the new things that Get Together introduced is the Dancing skill.
+One of the new things that The Sims 4: Get Together introduced is the Dancing skill.
 I took the idea for a dancing club and changed it a bit: ballet class!

 Of course, Sims don't do real ballet movements, but you can still pretend and make something fun for little girl Sims to do!
 The only club activity is dancing, and I even made a little ballet studio using CC (though you can make your own with the game's objects) inside of the gym at Windenburg.
 I also used some cute ballet skirts and shoes from Marigold for their uniforms.

-I won't go into too much detail about this one, because I've already done a whole tutorial on it, but you can also use the Get Together clubs to make a functioning school for your kids and teens (you could even make a “college” for young adults, if you want!).
+I won't go into too much detail about this one, because I've already done a whole tutorial on it, but you can also use The Sims 4: Get Together clubs to make a functioning school for your kids and teens (you could even make a “college” for young adults, if you want!).